I am an HR professional and I feel like it is the same ole same ole....am I wrong? You might be.

 In 2010, the ACA was invented.
 The government was trying to make health insurance accessible for all folks, even those with pre-existing conditions, as those folks typically cost the system a lot of money, so they were often deemed uninsurable.
 They were also trying to make insurance available to those that couldn't get a plan through employment.

 In addition, Minimum Essential Coverage (MEC) was defined - basic coverage for things like preventive visits where it has started to be recognized it is cheaper for the system to treat earlier.
 An HSA plan otherwise would have demotivated enrollees to take care of small issues before they became big issues.
-MEC activities are generally very lost cost on any plan even before a deductible is met.
+MEC activities are generally very low cost on any plan even before a deductible is met.
 However, our current system still depends on money to start the pool and pay out on those claims - until now.

 2012 - MEC + Health Management Program